 Mischief's Pet Portraits is owned and operated by me, Missy Scott.
 I personally hand-paint each portrait with love.
 Here's a pic of me smiling at you.

 Using my style and your images, I employ color and attention to detail to capture your pet and their unique personality on canvas.
-10% of sales are donated to animal related charities.
+10% of sales are donated to the Oregon Humane Society.